No concrete action against Lashkar by Pakistan as the eyewash continues

 The 2008 incident:

-Paksitan's eye wash was evident in the year 2008.
+Pakistan's eyewash was evident in the year 2008.
 It sealed 100 offices of the JuD and even Saeed was placed under house arrest only to be released later.
 During all this Pakistan made a shocking statement in which it stated that there was no need to issue any notification banning the JuD when the UN has already added it to the list of banned outfits.

 Courts to the rescue:

-There was some more eye wash by Pakistan.
-It claimed that it had sealed the 200 acre campus of the JuD in Murdike.
+There was some more eyewash by Pakistan.
+It claimed that it had sealed the 200-acre campus of the JuD in Murdike.
 It also stated that an administrator in Pakistan had taken over the operational facility of the JuD.

 All this led to the JuD seeking legal recourse.
 The petition drafted by top bureaucrats of Pakistan sought a directive to first release Saeed who was under house arrest.
 The court allowed the petition and in the days to come even the ban on the JuD was lifted.